Martinair Flight 495: 2011 research and lawsuits

-On 14 February 2011, the Algemeen Dagblad reported, among other things, a new investigation that was carried out at the request of relatives by researcher, Harry Horlings.
+On 14 February 2011, the Algemeen Dagblad reported, among other things, a new investigation that was carried out at the request of relatives by researcher Harry Horlings.
 According to Horlings, there was no wind shear at the Faro disaster and the pilots had made serious mistakes.
 Furthermore, the data from the black box was incomplete in the Dutch report from 1993; the last seconds were missing.
 In the cover letter to the report of the American Aviation Service, in which the data from the black box were presented, it was indicated that the autopilot had been used incorrectly.
 The report also recommended improving the training of pilots.

 The Dutch Safety Board stated that it was unable to respond because the Council had not been able to view and assess the report from Horlings.
 Attorney Jan Willem Koeleman, who assisted some of the surviving relatives, announced that he would request Martinair to recognize liability and pay additional compensation.
 On 8 December 2012, Koeleman reported Martinair and the Dutch state to complain before the 21st of that month.
 After that date the case would be barred.

 The case against Martinair, which had, in the meantime, become part of KLM, finally served on 13 January 2014 in Amsterdam.
-On February 26, 2014, the court rendered judgment, ruling that additional damages were not necessary.
+On February 26, 2014, the court rendered judgement, ruling that additional damages were not necessary.

-The case against the State of the Netherlands served on 20 January 2014 in The Hague.
-On the same day on which the District Court ruled in Amsterdam, 26 February 2014, a decision was also made here by means of an interlocutory judgment.
+The case against the state of the Netherlands served on 20 January 2014 in The Hague.
+On the same day on which the District Court ruled in Amsterdam, 26 February 2014, a decision was also made here by means of an interlocutory judgement.
 Unlike the court in Amsterdam, the court in The Hague deemed further investigation necessary and wished to hear experts.

 In January 2020, the District Court of the Hague ruled that the Dutch state was partly responsible for the accident.